ScreenJing/JingTKL/README.md

 top and oring mounting

-h87c PCB by hiney in both north and south faching spacebar wire should be compatible with this keyboard - other pcbs that have same footprint should work as well
+h87c PCB by Hiney in both north and south faching spacebar wire should be compatible with this keyboard - other pcbs that have same footprint should work as well

-disclaimer: i have not prototyped this and there are possibilities that it will not work. i am not responsible for replacing faulty products
+disclaimer: Use it at your own risk since I have not prototyped this yet.
+I am not responsible of anything :clueless:

 feel free to contact me @jing#3514 on discord